giaosame/RealTimeParticleBasedSnowSimulation/README.md

 ### Implementation Overview

-The simulation processes is duvided into the following steps:
+The simulation processes are duvided into the following steps:

 	while animating do
 		Find neighbors;